Path Evolution Model for Endogenous Channel Digital Twin towards 6G Wireless Networks: Applications of Path Evolution Model

 \subsection{Simulation Setup}

-In the simulations, precise ray-tracer Wireless Insite is adopted to generate CSI data.
-As shown in the bottom of Fig.~\ref{fig: sim env}, a street scenario is considered, where mobile users are distributed in two environments, namely, env-1 and env-2.
-Mobility of users is generated by microscopic SUMO simulator \cite{ITSC_microscpoc_Lopez_2018} with a 20 m/s speed limit, which leads to a maximum Doppler shift of 400 Hz.
-From the bottom of Fig.~\ref{fig: sim env}, it is apparent that environment properties distinctly differ between env-1 and env-2.
-For communication system configurations, bandwidth is 100 MHz and $16\times16$ Uniform Planar Arrays (UPA) are equipped in BS-1 and BS-2.
-Signal-to-Noise Ratio (SNR) of channel measurement is set as 10 dB.
-For the neural networks utilized in PEM and other deep learning based baselines, a training dataset with 1600 samples is collected from env-1.
-Data augmentation in Sec.~\ref{subsec: generalization} is adopted for efficient PEM learning.
+In the simulations, the precise ray-tracer Wireless Insite is adopted to generate CSI data.
+As shown in the bottom of Fig.~4, street scenarios are considered, where mobile users are distributed in env-1 and env-2.
+Explicitly, env-1 and env-2 exhibit distinct geometric layouts, including building layouts, BS heights, and user positions relative to BS.
+Additionally, different types of materials are adopted in the buildings in env-1 and env-2.
+Mobility of users is generated by SUMO simulator \cite{ITSC_microscpoc_Lopez_2018}, where speed limits are set as 20 m/s and 30 m/s in env-1 and env-2, respectively.
+The communication systems operate at a 6 GHz carrier frequency, where the bandwidth is set as 100 MHz and the number of subcarriers is 138.
+Uniform Planar Arrays (UPA) with shape $16\times16$ are both equipped in BS-1 and BS-2.
+The SNR of channel measurement is set as 10 dB.
+For the neural network in PEM and deep learning-based baseline, a training dataset with 1600 samples is collected from env-1, which is free of training samples in env-2.
+Data augmentation in Sec.~\ref{subsec: addressing distribution shift} is adopted during the training of PEM.